ecraciun/GulpTemplate/README.md

 - maybe think everything as a single page application and just have a single *index.html*? (and just have an API on the server side and/or pre-rendered html)
 - add angular 2 and make it work (**whooohooo!**)
 - implement logging
-- maybe have somne kind of an [Application Insights] thingy but for the used technologies and environment
+- maybe have somne kind of an [Application Insights] telemetry data gathering, but for the current setup
 - maybe make this as a [Yeoman] scaffolding template

 *Behind the scenes stuff again*

-- update build server build configuration
-- create a "master_dist" branch in which the build server will push every successful build
+- inject sensitive configuration data (like connection strings) into the application using the build server
 - make sure the build server will also run the tests (when they will be added)
 - prepare the "production" environment on my (hopefully) soon to be shipped [RaspberryPi 2]
 - make sure to use a Dynamic DNS service to update the IP (and make a chron script)
-- create a webhook in Github to notify my server that a new push has been made
-- create a listener on the server for Github's notifications (and somehow check if the branch is the "master_dist" one and not any other) that will pull the new code, deploy and restart the server (and maybe just get the diffs, not everything).
-Or just use [POD] if it's not too resource intensive.

 ## Final notes